nilsnh/toolbox-and-showroom-supercharger/readme.txt

 == Changelog ==

 = 1.4 =
-* Bugfix: Custom role was not showing in author list wanting to change post author.
-Solved this by adding user capability 'level_2' (author).
-More info: https://core.trac.wordpress.org/ticket/16841
+* Bugfix: Show Hubmember users in the author list when changing post author.

 = 1.3 =
 * Enabled author setting for the custom post type Member showcase.